staabm/phpstan-dba/docs/rules.md

 __the callable format is `funtionName#parameterIndex`, while the parameter-index defines the position of the query-string argument.__

-## use `SyntaxErrorInQueryAssemblerRule` for your custom classes
+## use `DoctrineKeyValueStyleRule` for your custom classes

-Reuse the `SyntaxErrorInQueryAssemblerRule` within your PHPStan configuration to detect syntax errors in class methods that construct queries from table and column name variables, by registering a service:
+Reuse the `DoctrineKeyValueStyleRule` within your PHPStan configuration to detect syntax errors in class methods that construct queries from table and column name variables, by registering a service:

 ```
 services:
     -
-        class: staabm\PHPStanDba\Rules\SyntaxErrorInQueryMethodRule
+        class: staabm\PHPStanDba\Rules\DoctrineKeyValueStyleRule
         tags: [phpstan.rules.rule]
         arguments:
             classMethods: